ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Introduction

 \subsection{Connections to Related Notions}

 One-pass learning shares some similarities with other settings that deal with streaming data such as \emph{online learning} and \emph{incremental learning}.
-While these terms are often inconsistently defined in the literature, one may distinguish them based on whether we learn a single datapoint or a batch of data at a time~\cite{nallaperuma2019online}.
-Although both of these approaches learn from streaming data, they typically assume that data is arriving from the same distribution.
+While these terms are often inconsistently defined in the literature, one may distinguish them from one-pass learning based on whether we learn a single datapoint or a batch of data at a time~\cite{nallaperuma2019online}.
+Additionally, although both of these approaches learn from streaming data, they often make assumptions about the distribution of the data.
 Compared to these settings, one-pass learning requires explicit efforts to not alter the predictions on the previous data while learning new data.
-Thus, it aims to preserve the predictions even when the new data comes from a different distribution.
+Thus, it aims to preserve the predictions even when the new data comes from a completely different distribution.
 Another related setting is \emph{continual learning} where batches of data from different tasks are sequentially learned~\cite{delange2021continual}.
+Note that a one-pass learning algorithm is applicable to this setting to learn multiple tasks without the knowledge of the boundaries between the tasks. }